development

 What the Request Contains

 The object includes the source and destination as map items, the requested transport type (automobile, walking, transit, or any), and optional departure or arrival times.
-Your app reads these properties to understand exactly what the user needs.
-For transit apps, the departure and arrival date fields are especially important because users often plan trips around specific schedule windows.
-The transport type tells your app which routing mode the user selected so it can return the correct kind of directions.
+Your app reads these properties to understand the user’s exact navigation needs.
+For transit apps, the departure and arrival date fields carry special weight because riders often plan trips around specific schedule windows.
+The transport type indicates which routing mode the user selected so your app can return the correct directions.

 Handling the Request in Your App

 Your app receives the MKDirectionsRequest when iOS launches it through a URL scheme or universal link.
 You extract the source and destination coordinates, determine the best route using your own data and algorithms, then present the results in your interface.
-If the request falls outside your coverage area or your app cannot fulfill it for another reason, you should display a clear message rather than failing silently.
-A smooth handoff from Apple Maps into your app builds user trust and encourages repeat usage.
+If the request falls outside your coverage area or your app cannot fulfill it for another reason, display a clear message rather than failing silently.
+A smooth handoff from Apple Maps builds user trust and encourages repeat usage.